At a Glance

 ✨Ask Insightful Questions

-Prepare thoughtful questions about the company’s projects, team dynamics, and training opportunities.
-This not only shows your interest in the role but also helps you gauge if the company is the right fit for you.
+Prepare some thoughtful questions about the company's projects, team dynamics, or training opportunities.
+This shows your genuine interest in the role and helps you assess if it's the right fit for you.